bitcoinpete/Sentinel-1/README.md

 ### 1. Install Prerequisites

-Update system packages and ensure virtualenv is installed:
+Update system packages:

     $ sudo apt-get update
     $ sudo apt-get upgrade
-    $ sudo apt-get -y install python-virtualenv

 Make sure Python version 2.7.x or above is installed:

     python --version

-If not installed then install:
+If not installed yet then install in:

     $ apt install python

+Ensure that virtualenv is also installed:

+    $ sudo apt-get -y install python-virtualenv

 Make sure the local Dtmi daemon running is at least version 12.1 (120100):